tony-landreth/presidential_executive_order_corpus/README.md

 # U.S. Presidential Executive Order Corpus

-This repository gathers the html for U.S. Presidential Executive Orders between 1995 and 2020, as of October 04, 2020.
+This repository gathers html and txt versions of the U.S. Presidential Executive Orders between 1995 and 2020, as of October 04, 2020.
 The Executive Orders were collected from the [Federal Register](https://www.federalregister.gov/presidential-documents/executive-orders "Federal Register") archive.
 The orders are sorted by year.

 The Presidential Terms covered include: